Plotting the Relative Strength Line in StockCharts, TC2000 and TradingView

-This blog post will walk you through the steps.
+This blog post will walk you through the steps to add the Relative Strength line to your Stockcharts setup.

 Stockcharts FREE accounts allow you to chart three indicators and this is enough to plot the Relative Strength Line over-layed with SPX in a style that is very similar to MarketSmith.